-5.9.2 Nozzle assembly
+5.10.3 Nozzle assembly

-At this stage of installation the burner is still disassembled from the blast tube; it is therefore possible to fit the nozzle with the box spanner 1)(Fig. 10) (16 mm), after having removed the plastic plugs 2), fitting the spanner through the central hole in the flame stability disk.
+Fit two nozzles with the box spanner 1)(Fig. 13) (16 mm), after having removed the plastic plugs 2), fitting the spanner through the central hole in the flame stability disk 3).

 Do not use any sealing products such as gaskets, sealing compound, or tape.